Crispy baked zucchini fries: With a crunchy crust, these baked zucchini fries are healthy snack alternative to so many calorie-laden appetizers.

 But marinara sauce would be perfect for dipping too!

 I have a few other recipes planned for the rest of the zucchini that we pick but it’s certainly going to take a heckavalot of restraint not to make these fries again this summer!

 Crispy Baked Zucchini Fries

-- Preheat the oven to 425 degrees F. Line a 12×18-inch baking sheet with parchment paper.
+- Preheat the oven to 425° F. Line a large baking sheet with parchment paper.

 - Whisk the eggs together until bubbly in a shallow pie dish or bowl.
 In another shallow pie dish or bowl (glass baking dishes work great too), stir the breadcrumbs, salt, pepper, garlic powder, and cayenne pepper together until well-blended.
 Set both dishes aside.

 - Place the flour in a large zipper bag (gallon-size works best) and toss in all of the zucchini sticks.
 Seal the bag well and shake up the zucchini until all of the sticks are coated with flour.